pseudoincorrect/vscode-quickfind/README.md

 A fast and intuitive search extension for Visual Studio Code, inspired by vim telescope.
 Provides powerful text search and file search capabilities with a clean split-pane interface.

-QuickFind creates dedicated webview panels that provide a more user-friendly and immersive search experience with better context visualization, rather than using modal dialogs or terminal panels.
+QuickFind creates dedicated webview panels that provide a more user-friendly and immersive search experience with better context visualization.

 ## Preview